Veterans International Bridge at Los Tomates: Border crossing

 The Brownsville Veterans Port of Entry opened in 1999 with the completion of the Veterans International Bridge at Los Tomates.
 It is the easternmost US-Mexico border crossing, and is by far the newest of the three crossings between Brownsville and Matamoros.
 In 2019, average daily traffic was about 4,000 vehicles including about 800 trucks.

 History

-A key component of an initiative to construct the new Veterans International Bridge at Los Tomates was the careful coordination among U.S. and Mexican local, state, and federal agencies.
-The Los Tomates Expressway (Interstate 69E/U.S. Highway 77/83) Extension project linking Brownsville, Texas, with Matamoros, Mexico, included new, elevated main lanes; construction of frontage roads; and improvements to the International Boulevard intersection.
-Other significant aspects of the project were the relocation and construction of a new 47 acre (19-hectare) park and the dedication of a new 175 acre (71-hectare) wildlife preserve.
+Planning for the Veterans International Bridge was part of a broader effort to move commercial traffic away from the downtown Brownsville–Matamoros crossings.
+This was a multi-agency project and involved a presidential permit, an elevated U.S. 77/83 extension to the border station, relocation of Brownsville's Lincoln Park, relocation of a Rio Grande levee and dedication of 167 acres along the river for a wildlife corridor.
+The project required coordination among the City of Brownsville, Cameron County, the Texas Department of Transportation, the General Services Administration and Mexican agencies.
 With the completion of the bridge and 10 other projects, international trucking can now bypass the heavily congested downtown corridors of Brownsville and Matamoros.